aws/aws-iot-device-sdk-embedded-C/README.md

 make install
 ```

-Lastly, a custom config path for any specific library can also be specified
+Lastly, a custom config path for any specific library can also be specified through the following CMake flags, allowing
-through the following configs:
+libraries to be compiled with a config of your choice:
 ```
 -DDEFENDER_CUSTOM_CONFIG_PATH="defender-config-path"
 -DSHADOW_CUSTOM_CONFIG_PATH="shadow-config-path"